-During the period beginning on the effective date of the permit and lasting through the expiration date, the permittee is authorized to discharge stormwater and surface air cooler blow down from Outfall 001, thence to an unnamed tributary of Cedar Bayou Tidal, then to Cedar Bayou Tidal in Waterbody Segment Code No. 0902 of the Trinity - San Jacinto Coastal Basin.
+During the period beginning on the effective date of the permit and lasting until the expiration date, the permittee is authorized to cooling tower blow-down from internal Outfall 201, thence to unnamed ditch to Smith Gully of Cedar Bayou Tidal in Waterbody Segment Code No. 0901 of the Trinity - San Jacinto Coastal Basin.
 Such discharges shall be limited and monitored by the permittee as specified below: